AgileVentures/asyncvoter-slack-command/CONTRIBUTING.md

 The project managers will review the pull request for coherence with the specified feature or bug fix, and give feedback on code quality, user experience, documentation and git style.
 Please respond to comments from the project managers with explanation, or further commits to your pull request in order to get merged in as quickly as possible.

-To maximize flexibility add the project manager as a collaborator to your WebSiteOne fork in order to allow them to help you fix your pull request, but this is not required.
+To maximize flexibility add the project manager as a collaborator to your AsyncVoter fork in order to allow them to help you fix your pull request, but this is not required.

 If your tests are passing locally, but failing on CI, please have a look at the fails and if you can't fix, please do reach out to the project manager.